CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/PrinterSettings/_index.md

 ### Supports

 Supports are how the printer helps overhangs print, as the printer must always work from bottom to top and cannot print without a surface to print on.
-Support can be selected and deselected, but is recommended to use whenever there are overhangs or floating objects in your print
+Support can be selected and deselected, but is recommended to use whenever there are overhangs or floating objects in your print.

 The options in the dropdown designate where supports generate, and gives 4 options, `None`, `Support on Buildplate Only`, `For Support Enforcers Only`, and `Everywhere`.

-`None` will not create any supports
+`None` will not create any supports.

 ![image](/images/92.PNG)

-`Support on Buildplate Only` will only support overhangs over the buildplate, and overhangs that have other bits of object below will not generate support
+`Support on Buildplate Only` will only support overhangs over the buildplate, and overhangs that have other bits of object below will not generate support.

 ![image](/images/93.PNG)